Tree Leaves Calculator

 Leaves – a source of energy

-Deciduous trees, like most plant species, are self-sustaining organisms that produce food by themselves through photosynthesis.
-It is a process which takes place in the green parts of plants, especially in the leaves.
+Like most plant species, deciduous trees are self-sustaining organisms that produce food by themselves through photosynthesis.
+It is a process that takes place in the green parts of plants, especially in the leaves.
 Due to photosynthesis, plants can use the energy from sunlight to produce glucose from the carbon dioxide CO₂ and water H₂O.
 The absence of any of these ingredients prevents photosynthesis.

 The vital part of leaves is a chemical compound called chlorophyll.
-Sunlight is a white light.
+Sunlight is white light.
 In other words, we can say that it consists of three parts: red light, blue light, and green light.
-On one hand, chlorophyll molecules allow plants to absorb energy from sun, mostly blue and red lights.
-On the other hand, most of the green light is reflected which is the reason why almost all of the leaves are green in the spring or summer.
+On the one hand, chlorophyll molecules allow plants to absorb energy from the sun, mostly blue and red lights.
+On the other hand, most of the green light is reflected, which is why almost all the leaves are green in the spring or summer.

 We already know that trees are indeed priceless.
 However, for some purposes, it is also possible to estimate their value, e.g., with our tree value calculator. 🌳

 True colors of leaves

 The high content of chlorophyll in plants is responsible for their green color.
-In fact, chlorophyll isn't the only chemical compound in leaves that has an influence on the color.
-Leaves also consist of such pigments as carotenoids, anthocyanins, xanthophylls which give rise to orange, red and yellow colors.
-However, most of the year we are not able to see them under the dominant green chlorophyll.
+In fact, chlorophyll isn't the only chemical compound in leaves that influences color.
+Leaves also consist of such pigments as carotenoids, anthocyanins, and xanthophylls, giving rise to orange, red, and yellow colors.
+However, most of the year, we cannot see them under the dominant green chlorophyll.

-In autumn, a tree begins to dispose the green pigment into nutrients (which have been stored in the leaves so far) and transfers them to the roots of the tree to store until the next spring.
-When leaves get rid of chlorophyll, the remaining colors start to appear to our eyes which allow other parts of visible light to be used in photosynthesis.
+In autumn, a tree begins to dispose of the green pigment into nutrients (which have been stored in the leaves so far) and transfers them to the tree's roots to store until the next spring.
+When leaves get rid of chlorophyll, the remaining colors start to appear in our eyes which allows other parts of visible light to be used in photosynthesis.
 Thanks to this, plants can still produce some energy at the end of vegetation.
-And once the leaf is completely brown, it means that all the pigments have been removed from it - the leaves wither.
+And once the leaf is completely brown, it means all the pigments have been removed from it – the leaves wither.

 Could leaves stay on trees in the winter?

-In winter, there is enough carbon dioxide but not sufficient sunlight or water for the photosynthesis process.
+In winter, there is enough carbon dioxide but sunlight or water for photosynthesis.
 Since there will be no photosynthesis, the trees won't need leaves.
 But do trees really need to shed them in autumn?
 Couldn't the leaves stay on trees and just do nothing until spring?
 The answer is no!

 In winter, trees have to save water and accumulated nutrients.
 Once the leaves have been dropped, the tree is at rest.
 Without "expensive" leaves, they have much less water and food requirements.
 They accumulate reserves for the winter, like sugars and fats, in trunks, branches, and roots.
 Thanks to them they will survive low temperatures and lack of light.